-(b) The State Administrator shall publish the informational pamphlet and the withholding tables adopted by him pursuant to Section 723.50.
-He may impose a charge for copies sufficient to recover the cost of printing.
+(b) The state administrator shall publish the informational pamphlet and the withholding tables adopted by him pursuant to Section 723.050.
+He may 34 impose a charge for copies sufficient to recover the cost of printing.
+Article 6.
+Administration and Enforcement 723.150.
+Except for those duties required of the 40 Judicial Council, the state administrator shall administer the date it was served.